 If you use Rocket Money to track your finances, you know how valuable it is to see all your accounts in one place.
-But when Rocket Money not syncing happens, it can feel like you’ve lost control.
+But when Rocket Money Not Syncing happens, it can feel like you’ve lost control.
 Transactions disappear, balances look wrong, and your budget gets off track.
 Many people run into this problem and wonder what’s causing it—or how to fix it.
 The good news is, syncing issues with Rocket Money are usually solvable, but the reasons can be confusing if you’re not a tech expert.

 This guide will help you understand why Rocket Money sometimes won’t sync with your bank or credit accounts.
 You’ll learn what you can do yourself, when you need to wait, and how to get your account working smoothly again.
 Along the way, you’ll see tips for preventing future problems and insights that even experienced Rocket Money users sometimes miss.

-How Rocket Money Syncing Works
+How Rocket Money Not Syncing Issues Relate To API Connections

 To understand why syncing fails, it’s helpful to know how Rocket Money connects to your financial accounts.
-When you link a bank, credit card, or loan, Rocket Money uses a secure third-party service (like Plaid or Finicity) to connect to your institution.
+When you link a bank, credit card, or loan, Rocket Money uses a secure third-party service (like Plaid or Finicity, which acts as Application Programming Interface middleware) to connect to your institution.
+This process is encrypted for security.
+Every few hours, Rocket Money checks your accounts and pulls in new transactions and updated balances.

 But syncing is not instant.
 Many banks limit how often Rocket Money can check for new data.
 Some only allow updates once or twice per day.
 Others allow more frequent syncing.
 If your app isn’t showing the latest information, it could be because the bank hasn’t sent new data yet.